How to balance running and weightlifting

 But how can you work on your endurance and speed and build lean muscle mass at the same time without being sore all day and not getting injured?

-Balancing running and weightlifting is part of my routine for years now.
-I have gained some serious muscle mass over time even though I was running long distance events.
-Is running and weightlifting a good combination though?
+Balancing running and weightlifting has been a part of my routine for years now.
+I have gained some serious muscle mass over time, even though I was running long-distance events.
+Are running and weightlifting a good combination, though?

-Especially female runners don’t want to look bulky and are afraid of getting too heavy.
-Scratch these thoughts ladies!
-Strong is sexy nowadays and a routine at the gym that works your entire body won’t make you look bulky at all.
+Many female runners don’t want to look bulky and are afraid of getting too heavy.
+Scratch those thoughts ladies!
+Strong is sexy nowadays.
+And also, a routine at the gym that works your entire body won’t make you look bulky at all.

-Absolutely.
-The truth is though, that the muscle mass is not building during your runs.
+Absolutely!
+The truth is though, you aren’t actually building muscle during your runs.
 You have to have a running and weightlifting schedule that allows you to achieve the best results in both sports.
-And that’s already where the tricky part starts.
+And that’s where the tricky part starts.

 Timing: Should you lift weights before or after running?

 Timing is everything when it comes to how to combine weightlifting and running.
 If you aim to build lean muscle mass and you are running in the morning, make sure to have a light breakfast like a banana or some oatmeal.

 Long-distance running leaves you especially depleted, and you really want to avoid that while working on your muscle mass.
 There should always be enough fuel for the intensity that you are putting your body under.

 Running on an empty stomach is not recommended while trying to build more muscles.

 Running and weightlifting schedule